 Once the official documents are signed & paid my client is officially booked on my calendar.
 They are then sent an official welcome email outlining what to expect next.
 Plus I include instructions on how to access the documents and invoice they just signed.
 That way they can easily access it for their own records for things like (accounting, taxes, etc.)

-I also let them know to keep a lookout for their official invite to our project space.
+I also let them know to keep a lookout for their official invite to our private project space.
 Client projects are managed inside of a project management system.
-While they are waiting I create their space, customize it to their information, and prepare their official welcome video.
+While they are completing pre-work, I create their space, customize it to their information, and prepare their official welcome video.

 Inside they will find an official welcome section that starts off with a video.
 This video walks them through how to use our project management system.
 Where to find FAQs about their project, how to track the progress of their project, and also how to feel empowered throughout the whole experience.